-Application : Departure Explanation on application of the practice : Explanation for departure : The quantum of the remuneration of the Directors and senior management is reviewed annually by the Remuneration Committee for the Board's approval.
-The Board has not set policies and procedures to determine the remuneration of Directors and senior management.
-However, the remuneration of the Non-Executive Directors is transparent, comprising an annual fixed fee for serving on the Board and an allowance for attendance at each meeting of the Board.
+Application : Departure Explanation on : application of the practice Explanation for : departure The quantum of the remuneration of the Directors and senior management is reviewed annually by the Remuneration Committee for the Board's approval.
+Subsequent to the financial year end, on 28 February 2019, the Board has approved a policy on remuneration of Directors and senior management.
+The remuneration of the Non-Executive Directors comprises an annual fixed fee for serving on the Board and an allowance for attendance at each meeting of the Board.
 A similar fixed annual fee and meeting allowance are payable to Non-Executive Directors who are members of the respective Board Committees.
 The annual fixed fees are paid after approval by the shareholders at the Annual General Meeting whilst the meeting allowance is paid after their attendance at each meeting.
-The Non-Executive Directors are also provided with certain benefits such as subscription to club membership, outpatient medical expenses, hospitalisation and surgical insurance coverage, handphone allowances and travelling benefits. performance with reference to an annual assessment on the achievement of objectives set as well as the performance of the Group.
+The Non-Executive Directors are also provided with certain benefits such as subscription to club membership, outpatient medical expenses, hospitalisation and surgical insurance coverage, handphone allowances and travelling benefits.
+The remuneration of the senior management comprises salary, performance-related pay and benefits as set out in the Employee Handbook.
+In determining the salary of the senior management, consideration is given to their qualifications, experience, and the market and industry benchmarks for such positions.
+Performance-related pay is based on the staff's individual performance with reference to an annual assessment on the achievement of objectives set as well as the performance of the Group.
+The Remuneration Policy for Directors and Senior Management is accessible at www.landmarks.com.my.

-Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
+Large companies are encouraged to complet - • the columns below.
+Non-large companies are

+Measure : Not app licable

+Timeframe :